hash-org/hashc/docs/src/basics/pattern-matching.md

 ```

 Now in this example, the compiler will assume that the size of `arr` is of length 2, and if not it will error since
-parts of the array are essentially unhandeled.
+parts of the array are essentially unhandled.
 To circumvent this issue you can use the `...`, (spread) operator which
 used as a capturing group for some elements.
 With the example above, you can ignore all of the following elements after
 the first two by writing: